-Another common concern when feeding raw meat is that dog's may develop aggression or they may become blood thirsty.
+Another common concern when feeding raw meat is that dog's may develop aggression or become blood thirsty.

-Honestly, there is a little truth in this claim.
-This is especially true when your dogs already have food aggression issues when he was still fed with commercial dog food.
+Honestly, there is a little truth in this claim, especially when your dogs already have food aggression issues when he was still fed with commercial dog food.
 Mainly because in your pet's point of view, raw meat is more valuable than regular kibble.
 So, he may treasure and guard it with all his might.
 But, this does not automatically mean that your pet will go berserk and start attacking people or other animals for a taste fresh meat.